 If you’re a company or organization using the free Google Apps, and you’re looking for something that gives you more control over the way that your users utilize them as well as some great additional features, G Suite might be just what you need.
 Let’s take a quick look at Google’s premium option and what it can offer for you and your organization compared to the free standard version.

-If you contact me here or email me at [email protected]tree.com or submit , you will receive a code for 20% off of your first year of G-Suite.
+If you email me at email@example.com or submit , you will receive a code for 20% off of your first year of G-Suite.
 If you sign up for G Suite using this link and apply the code during checkout, the discount will be applied after your trial period expires.

 The Admin Console, which is an addition to your usual Google Apps menu, contains a lot of features that give you control over your users and how they access and share data and use the Google Apps within your organization.